 High-speed video camera views are used to determine if the side head protection airbag has air chambers that extend forward to at least the orthogonal vertical plane intersecting the center of the steering wheel in its forwardmost telescoping position (if adjustable).
-The measurement is made at a position 20 cm above the center of the steering wheel.
-A more detailed protocol is provided in Appendix A.
+The measurement is made in a zone from 12-22 cm above the center of the steering wheel.
+A detailed procedure is provided in Appendix B.